Big-Money Investors Gear Up For A Trillion-Dollar Bet On Farm Land

 Similar deals are likely to happen on a massive scale in the coming years, according to Dave Muth, who helped Ray Williams sell and buy his farms.
 Muth is a partner with Alternative Equity Advisors, which is affiliated with Peoples Company, a Des Moines-based land broker.
 "Right now, over 80 percent of the farmland in the country is owned by somebody 55 or older, and roughly half of [them are] 75 or older," Muth says.
 "We're going to have an incredible shift in value over the next five to twenty years."

 Farmland has become steadily more expensive, and the pool of farmers and their heirs who can afford to buy it is shrinking.
 Yet there's a growing appetite for it among investors, including pension funds and wealthy individuals like Williams.
 One large group of pension funds says that its members now own almost three times more farm properties than a decade ago.
-The market value of those holding has quintupled.
+The market value of those holdings has quintupled.

 The day I met Steve Bruere, the president of Peoples Company, he had to step out of the room for a while to talk to someone on the East Coast who has $25 million available to spend on farmland.
 "Yeah, he wants to hop on a plane and come out and see us in two weeks," Bruere said.
 "That's how this stuff goes."